cryptoinhero/zurbank/README.md

 Testnet
 -------

-Testnet mode allows Omni Core to be run on the Bitcoin testnet blockchain for safe testing.
+Testnet mode allows ZURBank to be run on the Bitcoin testnet blockchain for safe testing.

-1. To run Omni Core in testnet mode, run Omni Core with the following option in place: `-testnet`.
+1. To run ZURBank in testnet mode, run ZURBank with the following option in place: `-testnet`.

-2. To receive OMN (and TOMN) on testnet please send TZUR to `moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP`.
+2. To receive OMN (and TOMN) on testnet please send TZUR to `pxELuroPRgD7Di8hQikT4fqdK7xoYKdrZy`.
 For each 1 TZUR you will receive 100 OMN and 100 TOMN.

 Dependencies
 ------------